 9.5

 Single-MCA cases typically resolve in 2 to 8 weeks.
-Multi-funder stacks — the most common scenario among Milwaukee-area businesses carrying three to five simultaneous advances — require 3 to 12 months for complete resolution.
+Multi-funder stacks — common among Milwaukee's restaurant, construction, and specialty manufacturing operators carrying three to five simultaneous advances — require 3 to 12 months for complete resolution.
 Fees are structured as a percentage of enrolled debt, collected only after a settlement closes.
+For Brew City business owners in neighborhoods from Harambee to Lincoln Village to Brewer's Hill, the firm's performance-only model means zero financial risk if no settlement is reached.

 Free · Confidential · No Obligation